OpenNewsLabs/field-guide-security-training-newsroom/drafts/mobile_on_lock.md

 **Set a passcode:**

--   To set a passcode, open Settings &gt; go to Touch ID & Passcode
+-   To set a passcode, open Settings > go to Touch ID & Passcode
     > (it’s a little red icon with a fingerprint on it)

 -   If you already have a passcode in place, you will be asked to